You can’t see ticket taker Dianne Purrier’s smile from under her mask, but you can hear it in her warm greeting.

 “It’s a nice thing to know that obviously you made their day for them to remember you,” said Purrier.
 “When you make their day, it will make yours.”

 It’s a philosophy Purrier lives by.
 When speaking about her favourite moments from the tournament over the past two decades, her memory is flooded with the special moments she’s had with the fans, staff, players and fellow volunteers over the years.
-Purrier still recalls when the event was played at the old National Tennis Centre, a stone’s throw from the current Aviva Centre.
+Purrier still recalls when the event was played at the old National Tennis Centre, a stone’s throw from the current Sobeys Stadium.
 She’s been able to see all the wonderful transitions over the years but still has fond memories of the days when things were a little less evolved.

 “A lot of us from that era had so much fun holding those ropes because of the closeness to the players,” said Purrier.
 “It’s not quite the same now because of the way the new stadium is structured but we’re going in the right direction.”